zsedem/nixos-configuration/README.md

 To make it easier to add certificates the `commons/nixos/certs.nix` is created to import all certificates added to the certs folder

+## Java jks setup with custom certificates

+`commons/java.nix` contains a hacky way to always use custom certificates added to the config.
+(Works with the above helper)

+## Btrfs snapshots with snapper

+The config in `disk-setup/btrfs-with-snapper.nix` defines a system installed on btrfs subvolumes and uses snapperd to create snapshots automatically for easier.

 ## Using this repository as a channel (as I use it on my personal machine)
 When setting up the `configuration.nix` in the installation process:
 1. Add Channels